ACSoupir/Bioinformatics_RNASeq/Mouse_RNA_Seq_p53_genotoxic.md

 ### FastQC

-FastQC can be run over all of the **\.fastq.gz** files by using the * wildcard.
-This prevents the need to hard code each individual read file, which is nice because there are 24 (12 forward and 12 reverse).
+FastQC can be run on all of the read files by using the wild card (\*) as in **\*.fastq.gz**.
+This prevents the need to hard code each individual read file into a FastQC command, which saves a lot of time since there are 24 read files in total for these 12 samples.

 ```bash
 ~/miniconda2/bin/fastqc *.fastq.gz
 ```

-xczvz